CHAPTER 4

 LINEAR PROGRESSIONS

 Where a chord progression arises out of a step by step movement in one or more voices rather than by root progression, I will refer to these progressions as 'linear progressions'.
-The term is thus limited to this situation and is not used in the more general sense as used by some Schenkerian analysts.

 Linear Progressions in Static Harmony